dvmorozov/fitgrids/README.md

 # fitgrids
-A few grid components for Delphi & Lazarus.
+Package provides a few grid components for Delphi & Lazarus.

 ## TClipboardGrid
 The grid provides copying and pasting operation with the clipboard.